memfault/interrupt/_posts/2023-12-13-lte-and-iot.md

 ---

-## Introduction

-Cellular devices and networks have come a long way, from brick phones and Blackberrys to iPhones and Google Pixels.
-In addition to being the ubiquitous connectivity protocol that keeps the internet at our fingertips at all times, LTE is appearing in IoT products across all industries.
-LTE modems now boast reduced power consumption and a more compact form factor than ever; coupled with the promises of 5G technology's support for millions more connected devices, we will see widespread adoption of cellular connectivity across numerous sectors.

-Lately, I have been learning everything I can about LTE-enabled IoT systems, starting from the ground up.
-I had to start from scratch as this recent dive is my first real foray into cellular technology.
-I began with dumping acronym definitions in a doc called "All About LTE" (UE, GSM, LPWAN, E-UTRAN, PTW, MNO — there are so many! 😱), and I realized weaving these together into a cohesive picture, or a story of sorts would probably help me, and perhaps some readers too.
-In this pocket article, I will share some of my research so far starting with some history, then I will take a look at cellular technologies for the IoT use cases, and finally, walk through some power-saving modes provided by LTE.

 ## A Brief History

 To understand LTE, the standard backing 4G cellular networks, I wanted to understand some context around the technology — what came before and what is next.
 Before LTE, cellular networks went through several evolutions, beginning in the 80s with just analog voice — no data.
 Think brick phones with a massive antenna like the [Motorola DynaTAC](https://youtu.be/LvyDYhBiXLw?feature=shared&t=15).
 Then came the move to digital voice in the 90s, and a new network was created based on the GSM standard, which was labeled the 2G network, and its predecessor, the 1G.
 Data services were also now available, enabling SMS text messaging and later, SMS's extension, MMS, which enabled sending pictures, video, and audio.
 Think the [Nokia 8110](https://youtu.be/zdbqyp_pLY4?feature=shared&t=4) (a.k .a.
 The Matrix phone).

 The first "high speed" mobile network arrived with the 3G network in the early 2000s, which was based on the UMTS standard and had rates around 2 Mbps.
 The smartphone era began with the introduction of 3G, such as the BlackBerry 5810, in 2002.
 Then, in 2008, 3GPP (3rd Generation Partnership Project), an umbrella term for the organizations that develop mobile telecoms standards, launched the 4G network, which leverages the LTE (Long-Term Evolution) standard.
 4G LTE brought faster, more reliable connections with 50 Mbps uplink and 150 Mbps download speeds [^0].
 Now, we live in the era of 5G, which began deploying worldwide in 2019 delivering faster data rates, increased reliability, and lower latency than 4G.

+I have a sketch here of roughly where each evolution falls in terms of data rates.

 <p align="center">
   <img width="650" src="{% img_url lte-and-iot/cellular-tech-timeline.png %}" alt="Timeline of cellular technology" />
 </p>

-I have a sketch here of roughly where each evolution falls in terms of data rates.
 I had to bunch up the scale on the Y-axis to squeeze in 4G and 5G because the downlink speeds jumped so significantly!
 The standards relevant to today's technology map to 3GPP releases starting with release 8.
 Those release specifications are available on [3PGG's portal](https://portal.3gpp.org/#/55936-specifications) under the Specifications tab.
 A convenient link to all the 3GPP documents in the 36 series (the series on LTE) is available [here](https://www.3gpp.org/dynareport?code=36-series.htm), which is where I have been spending some quality time.

 IoT products started leveraging cellular networks for connectivity with the introduction of 2G and 3G data services.
 2G and 3G provided an opportunity for devices with low bandwidth requirements; with 3G technology, transmitting too much data incurred a power cost that did not support the widespread use of battery-powered IoT devices with higher data requirements, like the advanced asset tracking applications we see today.
 However, 2G and 3G networks remain a fallback for many IoT products despite many carriers [shutting down support for them](https://www.u-blox.com/en/blogs/insights/2g-switch-off-iot-lte).
 When AT&T shut down its 2G networks in 2017, some [buses in San Francisco went off the grid](https://sfbay.ca/2017/01/06/muni-nextbus-outage-could-stretch-for-weeks/).
 Despite the declining support from carriers, IoT SIM providers still support 2G and 3G networks, such as [Hologram](https://www.hologram.io/coverage/), [iBASIS](https://ibasis.com/solutions/iot-connectivity/), and [onomondo](https://onomondo.com/product/global-iot-sim/).